 SMPD Lexipol Policy 300.4 Deadly Force - If an objectively reasonable officer would consider it safe and feasible to do so under the totality of the circumstances, officers should evaluate the use of other reasonably available resources and techniques when determining whether to use deadly force.

-SMPD Lexipol Policy 300.2.1 - Any officer present and observing another officer using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
-An officer who observes another employee use force that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.
+SMPD Lexipol Policy 300.2.1 - Any officer present and observing another law enforcement officer using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
+An officer who observes another employee respond with force that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.

 Ban Shooting at Moving Vehicles